|Entries in category: 8

 If you don't mind driving 1 hour North, check out Sheboygan, WI.
 If no waves at all, try their FlowRider wave machine in Blue Harbor Resort's Breaker Bay indoor waterpark.

-The Windy City is reach of surfspots.
+The Windy City is rich of surfspots.
 Word of caution - you may be ticketed for surfing here.
 As of 2012, only four Chicago beaches are officially open for surfing:

 Kathy Osterman Beach - nice sandy beach should work on N, NE winds.